fd98279/test_f/README.md

 ## Travis integration

-The repo is intergrated with travis, at the commit page: https://github.com/fd98279/test_f/commits/master travis should display build status
+The repo is intergrated with travis, at the commits page: https://github.com/fd98279/test_f/commits/master travis should display build status